teenachhabra19/SwipeAssignment/README.md

 # SwipeAssignment
-Install App From here : Drive link
+Install App From here :
 MVVM + CLEAN Principles

 The Code base is neatly Documented